msachi/kafka-streams-demo/README.md

 ## 2 Setting up Kafka

-Before we start writing our application, let's set up all things Kafka.
+Next, we need to set up all things Kafka.

 Navigate to the Kafka source on your computer and run a Zookeeper and a Kafka server: